 Liability and financial responsibilities are defined in the One-to-One Student/Guardian Contract that is signed when devices are distributed.
-Please note, if the property is not returned or is damaged, the guardian is responsible for the cost of, repair, or the current replacement value.
+Please note, if the property is lost or is damaged, the guardian is responsible for the cost of, repair, or the current replacement value.
 Although district devices come equipped with an antitheft device, if stolen a police report must be filed and provided to the school, the Director of Information Technology.
-If the device is 6 | P a g e damaged because of negligence, the student/guardian may be responsible for the full replacement cost of the device.
-There will be a designated location within your school with designated times to report damaged equipment.
+If the device is damaged because of negligence, the student/guardian may be responsible for the full replacement cost of the device.

 If a device is lost or stolen during school hours, you must report it to your teacher, administrator, or resource officer immediately.
-If a device is lost or stolen at any time outside of school, parents should take the following steps:
+If a device is lost or stolen at any time, teachers or administrators should take the following steps:

-1. Contact the police right away to file a claim for lost/stolen property.
+Contact the police right away to file a claim for lost/stolen property.
 Be sure to get a case number and/or incident number from the responding officer.

-Richmond County Sheriff's Office PHONE: (706) 821-1000
+Richmond County Sheriff's Office

+PHONE: (706) 821-1000

-Richmond County Schools Safety and Security Office PHONE: (706) 826-1133
+Richmond County Schools Safety and Security Office

+PHONE: (706) 826-1133